 Because so much of today’s business takes place over the internet or on computing devices, safeguarding and securing data is of paramount importance in order to keep customers and companies protected from the avalanche of digital threats.
 From data leaks to coordinated attacks, the ever-increasing sophistication activities from bad actors can inflict serious damage upon companies of all sizes anywhere in the world.

 Computer viruses and worms have existed since the dawn of computing, but the internet has made it possible to spread powerful forms of malware through download attacks, phishing schemes, and ransomware.
 Distributed denial of service (DDoS) attacks can intentionally overload and crash servers, greatly disrupting business at high costs.
-Data theft can also compromise private personal or business information, breaching consumer trust, jeopardizing operations, and potentially leading to harsh government fines in countries with strict data regulation policies.
+Data theft can also compromise private personal or business information, breaching consumer trust, jeopardising operations, and potentially leading to harsh government fines in countries with strict data regulation policies.

-Because organizations face such a wide range of different digital threats, implementing high-quality security practices is essential to safeguarding information and operations.
+Because organisations face such a wide range of different digital threats, implementing high-quality security practices is essential to safeguarding information and operations.
 Security isn’t simply adding a layer of antivirus software, integrating endpoint protection, or running secure and up-to-date software — it’s all of those things and more.
 Keeping information safe requires a holistic approach that covers any and all contingencies.

 From a CD/CI perspective, this means ensuring that best security practices are followed throughout the entire development cycle.
 The DevSecOps model means that security teams are equal stakeholders throughout the development process, allowing security matters to be addressed from the very start.